Shrouk-Adel/Fine_Tuning_Qwen2.5_LLaMA_Factory/README.md

  # Fine_Tuning_Qwen2.5_LLaMA_Factory

 This project fine-tunes the `Qwen/Qwen2.5-1.5B-Instruct` large language model (LLM) using the LLaMA-Factory framework to enhance its capabilities for structured data extraction and translation tasks in Arabic.
 The project includes data processing, model fine-tuning, inference, and performance evaluation using vLLM for efficient serving and Locust for load testing.
-The Jupyter notebook (`LLM_Fine_Tuning (2).ipynb`) is the primary implementation, and this README provides a detailed walkthrough of each step.
+The Jupyter notebook (`LLM_Fine_Tuning.ipynb`) is the primary implementation, and this README provides a detailed walkthrough of each step.

 ## Table of Contents
 - [Project Overview](#project-overview)